igb/elevenshtein/README.md

 **TL;DR:** *M-x edit-distance-buf*

 ### Details ###
 While using Emacs, if you want to calculate the edit distance of two buffers, execute the command *M-x edit-distance-buf*.
 You will then be prompted to enter the first buffer.
 You can hit *tab* to see a list of available buffers.
 After entering the first bufffer you will be prompted to enter the second buffer (once again you can use *tab* to see available buffers).
-Upon entering the second buffer the edit distance between the buffers will be calculated and dispayed in the mini buffer.
+Upon entering the second buffer, the edit distance between the buffers will be calculated and dispayed in the mini buffer.

 #### Example ####